IIIF/discovery/source/api/harvest/0.1/index.md

 * The application, tool or service used to perform the activity, given in `instrument`.
 * The datestamp of when the activity started, given in `startTime`.
 * And any additional information about the Manifest, from the Presentation API.

-Valuable information about the Manifest, for discovery purposes, includes:

-* A `label` to display to the end-user of a discovery system
-* A `thumbnail` to display to the end-user of a discovery system
-* A `seeAlso` reference to additional metadata that would allow a discovery system to provide a richer or more detailed experience.
-* A `within` link to a Collection that that Manifest is part of for context.

 __Usage__: Record each time the list is crawled.
 Start from the `last` page and work backwards through the list until a datestamp before the previous time a crawl occurred is encountered.